lunarc/lunarc_docs/docs/batch_system.md

 We recommend to be selective about the files you copy between the submission directory and the local node disk.
 If you have multiple input and result files you need to modify the copy statements accordingly.

+### Module loading
+The
-The above example assumes your program has been compiled with the GCC compiler loaded by default.
-If it has been compiled with a different compiler you need to load the compiler module by adding a line similar to
+above examples assumes your program has been compiled with the foss/2016a tool-chain module.
+If it has been compiled with a different compiler or tool-chain you need to load the compiler module by adding a line similar to

     module add intel/12.1